FAQ: Low-carb & keto

 - Low-carb cookies/bread/pasta.
 This is not a good idea, given that the vast majority of these low-carb “carb substitutes” are packed with carbs.
 Examples:

 I’m constantly hungry and craving food in between meals.
 What should I do?

 You’re not supposed to get hungry between meals on a low-carb diet.
 Here’s what you should try: Eat more food at meals, especially more fat.

 Add more fat to your meals, until you feel satisfied.
 Add butter to food.
 Add olive oil to salads.
 And perhaps check out our low-carb condiments recipes for more inspiration.

-If I’m lowering carbs and even limiting protein… What do I eat?
+If I’m lowering carbs and even limiting protein… what do I eat?

-For a standard low-carb meal, you remove the carb-heavy ingredients, like rice.
+For a standard low-carb meal, you simply remove the carb-heavy ingredients, like rice.
 You then add some vegetables and some healthy oil or fat-based sauce.
 But there are plenty of other options.